形影不离

 - Similar Idioms:

-- 密不可分 (mì bù kě fēn): Closely connected and inseparable.
+- 密不可分 (mì bù kě fēn): Inseparable; very close and impossible to separate.link

 - Opposite Idioms: